albixhuveli/Discord-Bot/README.md

-HOW TO USE:
+**HOW TO USE:**

-Create a `config.json` for your sensitive user info, copy paste this template:
+Create a `config.json` for your sensitive user info, copy paste this template, then fill it in with the required info:

 {
 	"token": "bot token",